This Accessibility Statement applies to: uniformlaws.org (Uniform Law Commission)

 We Value Digital Inclusion

-In our effort to provide a fully accessible and optimized user experience for all site visitors, the ULC has taken careful measure to ensure an excellent user experience, regardless of the technology being used to access this site or the specific abilities of those individuals seeking access to this site.
+In our effort to provide a fully accessible and optimized user experience for all site visitors, the Uniform Law Commission (ULC) has taken careful measure to ensure an excellent user experience, regardless of the technology being used to access this site or the specific abilities of those individuals seeking access to this site.

 Improving the User Experience for Users of Assistive Technologies Web Accessibility Guidelines